Andersen Library provides access to the legal research database Nexis Uni. Users must login with a UWW Net-ID.

 The Supreme Court A to Z (Reference Collection, 2d fl., KF8742 .A35 S8 2007)

-Search Research@UWW's "Books, Media and more (UW Whitewater)" scope for books, using the person’s name in subject (last name first) or try these keyword "in subject" searches:
+Search Research@UWW's "Books, Media and more (UW Whitewater)" for books, using the person’s name in subject (last name first) in and Advanced Search, or try these keyword "in subject" searches:

 Search other article databases for judges using their names as subjects

-In both databases, you can search for majority opinions written by a current U.S. Supreme Court justice with:
+You can find many majority opinions written by a current U.S. Supreme Court justice with:

 Select the court if needed.
-(In Westlaw, be sure to click to view all of the cases.)
 When looking at a case, use "Go to" to move quickly to different parts of the case, such as the majority opinion.